• Facebook

 More rice recipes

-Did you make this spinach rice?
+Did you make this spinach rice recipe?

 If you loved this recipe for spinach and rice, I would appreciate it so much if you would leave a ⭐️star review⭐️!
 Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.